The Department of Communication’s nationally ranked graduate program is distinguished

 - Especially if they are professors, the end of the semester is a busy time and you want to make sure they are prepared.

-- TOEFL or IELTS Scores are due to the Department of Admissions
+- TOEFL, IELTS, or Duolingos scores are due to the Office of Admissions

 The Graduate Committee generally convenes in late January to review applications and make admissions decisions.
 Applicants can expect to be notified of their status in early-mid February.